BobHathaway2/cse210-03/README.md

 # Jumper
 Have fun guessing secret words!
-Jump from a plain with a parachute that loses a portion of itself for every letter guessed wrong. <i>Jumper</i>
+Jump from a plane with a parachute that loses a portion of itself for every letter guessed wrong. <i>Jumper</i> Guess the word and safely make it to the ground (maybe at higher velocity with your canopy missing and hanging on by a thread!)

 ---
 ## Getting Started